-At RST3, only two of the 214 Steelhead smolts marked at RST4 were recaptured.
+At RST3, only two of the 327 Steelhead smolts marked at RST4 were recaptured.
 Due to this, we are unable to estimate the number of Steelhead smolts passing the trap.
-Capture efficiency at RST3 decreased from 15-20% to 1% in 2020.
-The continued low capture efficiency since 2018 is likely a product of the move to a new location that lacks the well-defined thalweg that concentrates fish within a portion of the channel.
+Capture efficiency at RST3 decreased to 1% or less in 2020, a substantial reduction from 15-20% prior to 2018.
+The continued low capture efficiency since 2018 is likely a product of the move to a new location, which lacks the well-defined thalweg that concentrates fish within a portion of the channel.
 The RST3 site was moved approximately 200 m upstream due to changes in site access.
 The channel width and depth at the new site was considered insufficient for traps larger than 1.5 m.

-At RST2, capture efficiency was not significantly different for mainstem and off-channel mark groups (14% and 4%, respectively, P = 0.12; Table 5.3) but as with previous years, this was largely a result of insufficient power to detect a difference.
-We used both mark groups for the estimate that 3,789 \pm 21% mainstem Steelhead smolts passed RST2.
+At RST2, capture efficiency was not quite significantly different for mainstem and off-channel mark groups (14% and 5%, respectively, P =0.07; Table 5.3) but as with previous years, this was largely a result of insufficient power to detect a difference.
+We used both mark groups for the estimate that $5,809 \pm 16\%$ mainstem Steelhead smolts passed RST2.
 This also represents the estimate of mainstem production for the Coquitlam River upstream of RST2.
-When we included Steelhead from off-channel habitats, the estimate for all areas upstream of RST2 was 3,836 \pm 21% (Table 5.2).
-Precision is at the high end of the range during Treatment 2 prior to 2018

-(range: \pm 9% to 38%) and a large improvement from 2018 (\pm 76%).
+When we included Steelhead from off-channel habitats, the estimate for all areas upstream of RST2 was $5,845 \pm 16\%$ (Table 5.2).
+Precision is at the high end of the range during Treatment 2 prior to 2018 (range: $\pm$ 9% to 38%) and a large improvement from 2018 ( $\pm$ 76%).
 This is due to sufficient numbers of recaptures during the period when the majority of outmigration occurred.